 I regret not.
 This mutton recipe takes a lot longer than bbq mutton, but I promise you it tastes and is a lot better, and you'll live a lot longer too.
 In fact, I absolutely guarantee that by the time you've made this curried mutton, and the salad and mushrooms, your cholesterol will be lower than when you started.

 ASIDE: Read the medical stuff about cholesterol with a slightly cynical, jaundiced eye.
 Our forebears ate plenty of cholesterol rich food, and heart disease was virtually unheard of - literally - until 100 years ago.
 The spoke in the wheel isn't cholesterol, you can't live without saturated fat, your hormones are all made of cholesterol, but our life style.

-Rush and hurry aren't of the Devil.
 They are the very Devil.
-But I promise you your Gran and Gramps didn't just eat meat and potatoes.
+But I promise you your Gran and Gramps did not just eat meat and potatoes.
 They may have lived in the days of B&W television, but they certainly ate from a full colour menu.
 They enjoyed a well rounded diet full of fruit and veg to go with their butter and red meat.
 Did your grandparents also live longer than your parents?

 What is Mutton ?